Thaneluna/Thaneluna.github.io/essays/why-javascript-succeeds.md

 Nevertheless, from a software engineering's perspective, I think that Javascript is a good programming language.
 I say this because even though it's code runs much slower; the simplicity of the code makes computing an algorithm feel faster because of the many added features in the language.
 Although again, from my experience, the way your computer runs the code is based on hardware and software capabilities.

 On the other hand, athletic software engineering makes programming languages easier to comprehend.
 Throughout the first few weeks of this course, the style of learning has been factual.
 I find the practice WODs useful to not only take the real WODs, but also, creates a positive factor in my mind.
 This feeling I am comfortable with because not only does the style work, it also is enjoyable.
-Even freecodecamp activities are factual to me.
+Even freeCodeCamp activities help me learn more.
 I can always refer back to the site whenever I am debugging code.
-All in all, the structure of this class is why javascript succeeds because it is an easier typeable language, but a different language to learn about.
+All in all, the structure of this class is why javascript succeeds because it is an easier type of language, but also a different language than the other languages out there.
 <br>
 <br>
 <br>